-The Constitution of India has Fundamental Rights not just for ordinary citizens but also for prisoners and the accused who have been charged for some offense.
-Article 22 is one such Fundamental Right which safeguards the rights of individuals who have been arrested and detained for committing an offense.
+The Constitution of India has Fundamental Rights not just for ordinary citizens but also for prisoners and the accused who have been charged for some offence.
+Article 22 is one such Fundamental Right which safeguards the rights of individuals who have been arrested and detained for committing an offence.
 Fundamental Rights can be found under Part III of the Constitution of India.

 The Right under Article 22 –

 As mentioned in the definition, sub-section(1) says that a person who has been arrested must know the grounds of arrest.
 So if a person has been arrested on charges of Murder under Section 302 of the Indian Penal Code, then he must know the reason for his detention.